Dyesebel (2014 TV series)

-Mars Ravelo's Dyesebel is a 2014 Philippine fantasy drama television series, loosely based on a famous novel series of the same name by Mars Ravelo.
-Directed by Don M. Cuaresma and Francis E. Pasion, it is topbilled by Anne Curtis, together with an ensemble cast.
-The series was aired on ABS-CBN's Primetime Bida evening block and worldwide on TFC from March 17 to July 18, 2014, replacing Honesto and was replaced by Hawak Kamay.
+Mars Ravelo's Dyesebel is a 2014 Philippine television drama romance fantasy series broadcast by ABS-CBN.
+The series is based on a Philippine graphic novel of the same title by Mars Ravelo and television series aired on GMA Network in 2008.
+Directed by Don M. Cuaresma, Francis Xavier E. Pasion, Darnel Joy R. Villaflor and Jon S. Villarin, it stars Anne Curtis in the title role.
+It aired on the network's Primetime Bida line up and worldwide on TFC from March 17 to July 18, 2014, replacing Honesto and was replaced by Hawak Kamay.

-The story followed the journey of a young mermaid named Dyesebel, as she discovers the world above the ocean and locks in a fierce love triangle.
+The story follows the journey of a young mermaid named Dyesebel, as she discovers the world above the ocean and locks in a fierce love triangle.

 Synopsis

-A young mermaid, Dyesebel, takes on a journey to trace her origins until she finds out that she is the daughter of a merman and a human.
+A beautiful young mermaid, Dyesebel, takes on a journey to trace her origins until she finds out that she is the daughter of a merman and a human.
 Disowned by the sea for being the child of Tino who was the prince of the sea and the human Lucia, she starts her adventure and explores the human world where she will meet Fredo.
 But this journey will be marked by a realization that she is not accepted by both worlds.
 And as a war between man and the underworld appears imminent, Dyesebel will choose to leave those that she loves.